ConorReynolds/botc-script-tool/README.md

 Exporting PDFs is designed to be done using the built-in print dialog’s ‘Print to PDF’ functionality.
-This currently works well on Chrome and Firefox – my settings are usually A4, 105% ish scaling, remove headers, footers, and backgrounds.
+This currently works well on Chrome and Firefox – my settings are usually A4, 105% ish scaling, remove headers and footers (but not backgrounds).
 Play around with whatever looks best to you, but the defaults should be OK.
 Android mobile output is generally acceptable once the output is correctly scaled.
 Safari and browsers on iOS are currently not great but support will probably improve soon.